Owen-C137/Atherium-Hud-Bo7-Remake-/README.md

 # Aetherium HUD - BO7 Remake for BO3

 > This is not a complete 1:1 recreation.
-This HUD was created with the available tools and assets in BO3 modding.

 ---